async-promise/electron-async-ipc/README.md

 ## 🌿 Usage

-> 📍 Need to import in the entry file .
+📍 It must be imported in the main process's entry file .

+（ Otherwise, rendering processes cannot communicate with each other . ）

 ```js
 import 'electron-async-ipc/main'